Action and use

 Identification

-(1) Extract a quantity of the powdered tablets containing 2 mg of isosorbide dinitrate with 1 mL of
+(1) Extract a quantity of the powdered tablets containing 2 mg of isosorbide dinitrate with 1 mL of ether and centrifuge.

 (2) Prepare solution (2) in the same manner but use isosorbide dinitrate BPCRS in place of the powdered tablets.